Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research

 Table~\ref{tab:measures} summarises a range of measures that individual researchers can adopt to mitigate or detect LLM Pollution.
 No single intervention is without concerns, and many rely on complex trade-offs between effectiveness and practical constraints.
 These measures vary in scope and function, but all aim to raise the cost and lower the feasibility of unwanted LLM involvement.
 For more details and examples of the measures, see the Appendix.

 One set of strategies focuses on preventative measures designed to increase friction for LLM use.
 Commercial bot protection tools like reCAPTCHA or Cloudflare are widely available and relatively easy to implement.
-These tools can block access from known LLM platforms or agents (e.g., OpenAI’s Operator), and the platforms themselves are less likely to override such protections for ethical reasons.
+These tools can block access from known LLM platforms or agents (e.g., OpenAI’s ChatGPT Agent), and the platforms themselves are less likely to override such protections for ethical reasons.
 However, locally run tools or hybrid user-agent models can often bypass these barriers by temporarily returning control to a human.
 Another line of defence is to vary the mode of instruction presentation by using screenshots, images, or short videos to reduce the ease of copying and pasting into LLMs.
 While this may limit casual use, vision-enabled models and screen-sharing tools can again circumvent such barriers.
-Relatedly, restricting input methods can make automation more difficult, by means of disabling pasting, requiring typed responses, or blocking right-click functionality.
-Also, collecting responses via voice input may offer an additional layer of friction, as it is currently harder to automate reliably.
-Importantly, these strategies must be weighed against usability and privacy concerns, particularly in longer studies or with vulnerable populations.
+Relatedly, restricting input methods can make automation more difficult by means of disabling pasting, requiring typed responses, or blocking right-click functionality.
+Recent evaluations of explicit requests not to use LLMs and interface-based copy-paste restrictions indicate that these measures can reduce LLM-usage at least to some extent \citep{veselovsky2025prevalence}.
+Also, using multimodal channels (e.g., collecting responses via voice input or recording video via webcam) may offer an additional layer of friction, as it is currently harder to automate reliably.
+In some cases, researchers may also opt to collect responses in real time through supervised sessions via Zoom, for example, where participants provide verbal answers that are directly recorded by experimenters.
+While this approach offers the highest level of verification, it substantially increases the human resources demands for labs.
+Importantly, all of these strategies must be weighed against usability and privacy concerns, particularly in longer studies or with vulnerable populations.
 Finally, researchers may design tasks that contemporary LLMs struggle with, such as visual illusions or Theory of Mind questions, combined with additional comprehension checks (see Figures~\ref{fig:transparent-access} and \ref{fig:illusion} for examples).
 While current models tend to overcorrect or produce obviously wrong answers in such tasks, these vulnerabilities are likely to diminish as models improve.
 As such, preventative strategies may offer only temporary protection unless regularly updated.